- Bates College Off-Campus Study Potential Programs 2015-2016

 Alison Caine '07 at the International Vicuna Festival, Lucanas, Peru

 A great deal of variation exists in the locations, durations, foreign language expectations, housing options, and educational formats of the programs lsited below.
 Some Central and South american countries have poor sanitation and a medical care system compromised by low incomes.
 In some settings, Americans stand out as affluent "targets of opportunity" for crime, and women as targets for sexual harassment.
-In general terms, there are three types of program: programs at universities, thematic programs, and general Latin American studies programs.
+In general terms, there are two types of program: programs with courses at localuniversities and independent programs with all courses in Spanish.
 The Spanish language requirements are listed so that students may avoid programs that are inappropriate in terms of having either too much or too little language training.
 Other programs exist in many of the countries on this list, but have been excluded because their duration, academic program, or sponsoring organization does not conform to the principles established by the Off-Campus Study Committee.
 (Students may petition the Committee to participate on an unapproved program if they believe it provides a compelling academic advantage compared to the listed programs.)

 Each program page is linked to its sponsor's web site where more detailed information is available and to student evaluations (2007 and later).
 To access these evaluations you must log in (lower right corner) with your Bates username and password.
 Student evaluations prior to 2007 and program brochures are available in the Off-Campus Study Library.